Social determinants of health: what they are and why they remain in the background

 Social determinants of health today, in the background?

 The tension between universal health coverage and social determinants of health continues to exist.
-More than fifteen years have passed since the moment that seemed to be the turning point for the global approach to the social determinants of health, but although academic and health care interest continues, there has not been the expected change in policies and actions.
+More than fifteen years have passed since the moment that seemed to be the turning point for the global approach to the social determinants of health, but despite the fact that academic and health care interest continues, the expected change in policies and actions has not occurred.

 In this time economic inequality has increased - wealth is increasingly concentrated in extreme wealth and poverty in extreme poverty-.
 In addition, there is a resurgence of political sectors advocating tax cuts and curbing wealth redistribution and social protection.